sergiozygmunt/sergiozygmunt.com/demo/contact.md

 Also, check out my [Keybase](https://s.psdsuc.com/zolja){: .usa-external_link} to get verified links to other sites such as GitHub or Twitter.

 ## Fax
 Need to send me a Fax?
-Email or call me for the fax number.
-Fax numbers are generated as needed because they're not used very often.
+Contact me to get a fax number.

+## Free and Open Source Software
+Some of the software I use in my projects (including this website) come from free and open source (FOSS) projects.
+I link back to the source project and license (when applicable,) and generally reply to issues opened on my repositories.